dhmunro/dudley/README.md

 The dimensions are always listed from slowest to fastest varying, so that (3, 2) means three pairs, not two triples.
 This is "C order" or "row major order".
-You would build a shape (3, 2) like this: [[a, b], [c, d], [e, f]], and the elements in this notation appear in the same order they are stored in memory.
+You would build a shape (3, 2) array like this:
+[[a, b], [c, d], [e, f]], and the elements in this notation appear in the same order they are stored in memory.

 Each dimension length may be either an integer value or a parameter name.
 The parameter name must have been previously declared in either